Transportation Master Planning & Projects

 Transportation-related Frequently Asked Questions & Answers

 We know there are many questions about transportation planning in Sooke and our growing community.
 District staff will keep residents informed by responding to your questions and updating this page regularly.
-If your question is not answered through the Transportation Master Plan or on this page, submit it here.

 When traffic advisories are shared with the District, they are posted to the Traffic Advisories page of our website.
 For real-time traffic information, please refer to drivebc.ca.
 Where motor vehicle incidents cause traffic delays, best efforts are made to share current information through the District Twitter page.